Elizabeth Blackwell: Friends and family

 Blackwell was well connected, both in the United States and in the United Kingdom.
-She exchanged letters with Lady Byron about women's rights issues and became very close friends with Florence Nightingale, with whom she discussed opening and running a hospital together.
+She exchanged letters with Lady Byron about women's rights issues and became very close friends with Florence Nightingale, with whom she discussed opening and running a hospital.
 She remained lifelong friends with Barbara Bodichon and met Elizabeth Cady Stanton in 1883.
 She was close with her family and visited her brothers and sisters whenever she could during her travels.

-However, Blackwell had a very strong personality and was often quite acerbic in her criticism of others, especially other women.
-Blackwell had a falling out with Florence Nightingale after Nightingale returned from the Crimean War.
+However, Blackwell had a very strong personality and was often quite acerbic in her criticism of others.
+Blackwell had an argument with Florence Nightingale after Nightingale returned from the Crimean War.
 Nightingale wanted Blackwell to turn her focus to training nurses and could not see the legitimacy of training female physicians.
 After that, Blackwell's comments upon Florence Nightingale's publications were often highly critical.
-She was also highly critical of many of the women's reform and hospital organisations in which she played no role, calling some of them "quack auspices".
-Blackwell also did not get along well with her more stubborn sisters Anna and Emily, or with the women physicians she mentored after they established themselves (Marie Zakrzewska, Sophia Jex-Blake and Elizabeth Garrett Anderson).
+She was also critical of many of the women's reform and hospital organisations in which she played no role, calling some of them "quack auspices".
+Blackwell also had strained relationships with her sisters Anna and Emily, and with the women physicians she mentored after they established themselves (Marie Zakrzewska, Sophia Jex-Blake and Elizabeth Garrett Anderson).
 Among women at least, Blackwell was very assertive and found it difficult to play a subordinate role.

 Kitty Barry

 In 1856, when Blackwell was establishing the New York Infirmary, she adopted Katherine "Kitty" Barry (1848–1936), an Irish orphan from the House of Refuge on Randall's Island.
-Diary entries at the time show that she adopted Barry half out of loneliness and a feeling of obligation, and half out of a utilitarian need for domestic help.
+Diary entries at the time indicate that she adopted Barry out of loneliness and a feeling of obligation, as well as out of a utilitarian need for domestic help.
 Barry was brought up as a half-servant, half-daughter.